 | Spec creation | Automatic API specification creation |

 Key differentiator: The largest tool surface of any API development MCP server — 100+ tools in Full mode.
 Postman is the dominant API development platform (30M+ users), and their official MCP server exposes the full platform capability: collections, environments, workspaces, code generation, and test execution.
 Three configuration modes (Minimal, Full, Code) let teams control the tool surface exposed to AI agents.
-The Code configuration enables AI-driven client SDK generation from API specs.
+REVIVED since our last review: v2.8.7 (April 2026) with active development, OAuth 2.0 remote server at mcp.postman.com (no API key needed), EU region support, built-in Instructions resource for MCP clients, and integration with Google Antigravity IDE, Claude Code, Cursor, VS Code, Codex, Windsurf, and Gemini CLI.
+The 14-month maintenance gap that was our biggest concern is definitively closed.

 Limitation: 100+ tools in Full mode may overwhelm LLM context windows.
-Requires Postman account and API key.
-Last commit January 2025 — a 14-month gap raises maintenance concerns.
 License not specified.
 Postman’s business model (free tier with paid team features) means some MCP tools may require paid plans.
 Platform-dependent — collections and workspaces live in Postman’s cloud.
+OAuth remote server currently US and EU only.

 protoc-gen-go-mcp (Redpanda) — gRPC Protocol Buffer Plugin